joyapisi/system-admin-casestudy/README.md

 <[Remote Entity/User/Device] ----> [VPN Tunnel] ----> [Private Network]
 ```

-2. MPLS (Multiprotocol Label Switching)
+b. **MPLS (Multiprotocol Label Switching)**

-The role of a MPLS is to direct data from one node to the next based on short path labels rather than long network addresses.
-It allows for efficient traffic management, offering faster data transmission, scalability, and better control over traffic routing.
-It is often used in large enterprise or service provider networks.
+An MPLS in a networking environment takes the role of using short path labels to transmit data from one node to another.
+It helps to avoid using long network addresses and ensures efficiency through quick transmission of data, management of traffic, trafic routing control and scalability.

 Diagram: